sys-bio/artificial_random_signaling_network/docs/Using.rst

 4. Finally, download the Julia script from
 `GitHub <https://github.com/sys-bio/artificial_random_signaling_network/blob/master/Ground_truth_generation.jl>`_
 into one folder.
 At the Julia console type: include("pathto/Ground_truth_generation.jl") to run the main script.
-Note that "pathto" was the path where you saved the network generation script to.
+Note that "pathto" was the path to which you saved the network generation script to.

 5. A random signaling network would be generated in SBML format called sampleNetwork0.xml before the steady state and sampleNetwork.xml after the steady state.